Harry and Meghan join Queen's birthday parade

 Waiting crowds greeted the couple with cheers as they emerged from the palace.
 Their appearance comes three weeks after their wedding in Windsor, a ceremony watched by people from around the world.

-The Queen, dressed in sky blue, rode by herself in an open carriage.
+The Queen, dressed in blue, rode by herself in an open carriage.
 Her husband, Prince Philip, the Duke of Edinburgh, turns 97 on Sunday and has retired from public duties.

 Prince William's wife, Catherine, Duchess of Cambridge, traveled with her mother-in-law, Camilla, Duchess of Cornwall, to Horse Guards Parade.